-Considering that moving outside the country is more complicated than when moving within your country, don't forget that in addition to documents, money, and plane tickets, you also have the following things with you: toothbrushes, medications, toiletries, clothing, important documents, baby essentials, toilet paper, paper towels, trash bags, a set of tools, pet food, bottled water, wallets, and extra pairs of shoes.
+Considering that moving outside the country is more complicated than moving within your country, don't forget that in addition to documents, money, and plane tickets, you also have the following to carry with you: toothbrushes, medications, toiletries, clothing, important documents, baby essentials, toilet paper, paper towels, trash bags, a set of tools, pet food, bottled water, wallets, and extra pairs of shoes.

 Start Packing Early

 Make sure you pack everything you won't need for a few weeks before the move right away.
 For example, this can be all seasonal clothes.

 Mishaps can sometimes occur despite your movers' proficiency, experience, and caution.
 You may only receive adequate compensation for any damages incurred with proper preparation.
 Therefore, before the arrival of your movers, it is recommended to take photographs of anything and everything that you consider valuable.

 Protect Important Documents